 Instead, community colleges have been forced to hike tuition costs in an effort to offset dwindling state money.
-IVN explains that this means tuition prices have risen above the means of many students who would otherwise turn to community colleges as a way to land a well-paying job.
+IVN explains that tuition prices have risen above the means of many students who would otherwise turn to community colleges to land a well-paying job.
 In addition, the increased tuition has not been sufficient in closing the gap between what community colleges need and what state funding provides.

-California lawmakers, who are responsible for setting fee rates at community colleges, have also increased those rates in recent year.
+California lawmakers responsible for setting fee rates at community colleges have also increased those rates in recent years.
 IVN reports that the current fee price at state community colleges is $46 per academic unit.
 That number is much higher than the $26-per-unit fee charged in 2008.
 When you combine that rate with increased tuition costs, it is easy to see how many students are getting priced out of the community college system.

-Students that are getting hardest hit by these rate increases appear to be first-time students and those returning to school after an absence of one or more semesters, according to the Los Angeles Times.
+According to the Los Angeles Times, students that are getting hardest hit by these rate increases appear to be first-time students and those returning to school after an absence of one or more semesters.
 The latter group encompasses professionals who have faced layoffs and have tried to return to school to get the re-training necessary to find new employment.
-Students faring the best are those who are already enrolled in college and pursuing degrees or transfers to four-year institutions.
+Students faring the best are those already enrolled in college and pursuing degrees or transfers to four-year institutions.

 Less money to community colleges translates into fewer courses available to students – in some cases, a significantly lower number of course offerings.
-The Los Angeles Times reports that the number of courses has dropped by 21 percent since the 2007-2008 school year, and are now at a 15-year low.
-Subjects that have been hardest hit include dance, music, education and business.
+The Los Angeles Times reports that the number of courses has dropped by 21 percent since the 2007-2008 school year and is now at a 15-year low.
+Subjects that have been hardest hit include dance, music, education, and business.

 The Ventura County Star explains that fewer course selections mean students often can’t get the classes they need to complete their degree program.
 Some get frustrated and drop out of the system.
-Others linger on wait lists for extended periods of time, in hopes they will finally land a spot in the coveted and much-needed class.
-Class sizes have also increased, which can make it more challenging for students to get the help they need if they face challenges in a particular course.
+Others linger on wait lists for extended periods of time in hopes they will finally land a spot in the coveted and much-needed class.
+Class sizes have also increased, making it more challenging for students to get the help they need if they face challenges in a particular course.

-All of these factors add up to a statewide community college system that is hurting for students and a state that is lacking the skilled workers it needs to fully staff its high-tech workforce.
-Until California invests more in higher education, it appears this disturbing trend could continue.
+All of these factors add up to a statewide community college system that is hurting students and a state that is lacking the skilled workers it needs to fully staff its high-tech workforce.
+Until California invests more in higher education, this disturbing trend appears to continue.